hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ================================================================================
 ```

-Beyond Figure 7b, this script produces the number used in Section 4.3.
+Beyond Figure 7b, this script produces the numbers used in Section 4.3.
 Specifically, Section 4.3 contains the following statements:

-* Features related to parametric polymorphism (e.g., parameterized class) are in the list of features with the most bug-revealing capability.
+* Features related to parametric polymorphism (e.g., parameterized class) are
+in the list of features with the most bug-revealing capability.
-* In total, 104/153 bugs are caused by programs containing at least one such feature (parametric polymorphism).
+* In total, 104/153 bugs are caused by programs containing at least one such
+feature (parametric polymorphism).
-* In 47% of test cases that use conditionals, type inference features are also included.
+* In 47% of test cases that use conditionals, type inference features are
+also included.

-To see the results for how features are used with other features you can use the option `--combinations` in the previous script, and it will print the following.
+To verify the last statement, you can use the option `--combinations`
+and see which features are used with conditionals.

 ```
 Combinations